VladMoticica/Thesis_Arduino_Code/README.md

 - Wire.h: Facilitates I2C communication (Address 0x39 for Lux, 0x0D for Compass).

 ## 🚀 Key Implementation Details
 1. Data Processing Pipeline
-The firmware follows a cyclic executive pattern:
 - Update Interval: Data is sampled and pushed to Firebase every 2.5 seconds to balance power and real-time accuracy.
 - Wind Speed: Uses a hardware interrupt on the A44E sensor to calculate RPM, which is then converted from circular to linear velocity (m/s).
 - Calibration: Includes software-level mapping for the MQ-4 gas sensor and an inverse reading logic for the rain sensor (resistance decreases as moisture increases).
 2. Firebase Connectivity
-The system connects via a secured API Key and Database URL.
+- The system connects via a secured API Key and Database URL.
-Data is structured in a JSON tree under the Sensor/ parent node.
+- Data is structured in a JSON tree under the Sensor/ parent node.

 ## 📦 Mechanical Design
 The system is housed in a custom-designed 3D-printed enclosure (PLA).